Tiger King's new episode is a big disappointment

 - 7 shows you should watch after Tiger King

 These interviews run back-to-back, with McHale asking mostly lighthearted but occasionally insightful questions.
-He gets an interesting answer from Finlay on how he felt the show misrepresented him, and he gets Saff to share how he now trusts the tiger that attacked him more than he trusts Joe Exotic, which is a great soundbite.
+He gets an interesting answer from Finlay on how he felt the show misrepresented him, and he gets Saff to share how he now trusts the tiger that attacked him more than he trusts Joe Exotic.
+We're paraphrasing, there, but it's a great soundbite.

 Otherwise, this is pretty lightweight and forgettable.
 Big Cat Rescue owner Carole Baskin is a notable absentee, which is understandable when you read this Tampa Bay Times interview about her feelings on the show and how it represents her.